turn1pwastaken/turn1pwastaken/README.md

-hi, i'm turn1pwastaken, or hazel. my intrests are clone hero, geometry dash, and dance games im currently learning python, c#, and html if you want to contact me, friend me on discord: hazel~#9999
+hi, i'm turn1pwastaken, or hazel. my intrests are clone hero, geometry dash, and dance games/n im currently learning python, c#, and html if you want to contact me, friend me on discord: hazel~#9999